hashgraph/hedera-services/hedera-node/docs/lambdas.md

 custom behavior.

 The **type** of a lambda determines where it can be installed, which transactions can reference it, and exactly how the protocol applies its logic.
-For example, a `PRE_FUNGIBLE_CREDIT` lambda can be installed on an account, referenced by a `CryptoTransfer` transaction; and the protocol will execute it to decide whether a fungible Hedera Token Service (HTS) asset may be credited to the account.
-Lambdas use EVM **application binary interfaces (ABI)**, ensuring a clear contract between the protocol and user-defined logic.
+For example, an allowance lambda can be installed on an account, referenced by a `CryptoTransfer` transaction; and the protocol will execute it to decide the transfer can happen.
+All types of lambdas will use EVM **application binary interfaces (ABI)** to ensure a clear contract between the protocol and user-defined logic.

 Unlike standard smart contracts, which must encapsulate their own trust guarantees for multiple parties, Hiero lambdas belong to a single owner who can directly update their storage via a native `LambdaSStore` transaction.
 This streamlined design enables fast, low-cost adjustments to a lambda’s logic and state without the overhead of contract calls.

-As a first application, we introduce a family of **allowance** lambdas installable on Hiero accounts and referenceable by `CryptoTransfer`.
-These lambdas allow customizations such as requiring receiver signatures only for HTS (Hedera Token Service) tokens, or creating one-time credit allowances gated by a shared secret that must be set in the `memo` field.
+As a first application, we introduce a `TRANSFER_ALLOWANCE` lambda type that is installable on Hiero accounts and referenceable by `CryptoTransfer` transactions.
+It allows customizations such as requiring receiver signatures only for HTS (Hedera Token Service) tokens, or creating one-time credit allowances gated by a shared secret that must be set in the `memo` field of the `CryptoTransfer`.

 ## Motivation